hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 **K3s**

 Lightweight Kubernetes, aka K3s, is easy to install and consumes half the memory, all in a binary of less than 100MB.
 It's great for edge and IoT use cases.
 More information on K3s can be found at [Rancher](<https://rancher.com/docs/k3s/latest/en/>) site[](https://rancher.com/docs/k3s/latest/en/) .
-Follow the steps as mentioned in [QuickStart Guide](https://rancher.com/docs/k3s/latest/en/quick-start/) [](https://rancher.com/docs/k3s/latest/en/quick-start/) for installation of K3s cluster.
+Follow the steps as mentioned in [QuickStart Guide](https://rancher.com/docs/k3s/latest/en/quick-start/) [](https://rancher.com/docs/k3s/latest/en/quick-start/) for installation of the K3s cluster.

 **Spring Boot**